JCNTH/trackingdemo/backend/CAPABILITIES.md

 └─────────────────────────────────────────────────────────────────────────────┘
 ```

+Projects like [OpenCap](https://github.com/stanfordnmbl/opencap-core) from Stanford are already doing this with multiple cameras.
+We're starting simpler with a single camera setup, but the goal is similar.

 ---

-## Current Pipeline: What We CAN Do ✅
+## What We Can Do Right Now ✅

-**Description:** These are the capabilities currently implemented and working in the system.
+Here's what's actually working in the current implementation:

 ### 1. 2D Pose Estimation

-**What it does:** Extracts 33 body keypoints from each video frame using MediaPipe.
+We use MediaPipe to extract 33 body keypoints from each frame.
+It's pretty reliable and runs fast - we can process videos at around 30fps on a decent CPU.

 ```
 ✅ 33 body keypoints per frame (MediaPipe)